arneger/agMovieRank/README.md

 * Empire Strikes Back

 JavaScript:
+getInput() gathers the input from the HMTL input field followed by clearing the search field.

+changePosterStyle(noCatch) changes the image style.
+If noCatch is true it means it'll be changing/adding the movie poster css style, and if noCatch is false it's changing/adding the error image css style.

+styleReset() changes the styles that are set in changePosterStyle(noCatch) to null.

-the function "getInput" gathers the input from the HMTL input field followed by clearing the search field. the function "apiCall" is activated when pressing the search button or pressing enter in the input field. apiCall connects to the OMDB API and give it as a JSON.
+callApiInfo() is activated when pressing the search button or pressing enter in the input field. callApiInfo() connects to the OMDB API and give it as a JSON.
 There's a try/catch block in case it can't find the movie Inside the try block the average rating of Rotten Tomatoes, Metacritic and IMDB gets calculated from the API data.
-In the end it displays the movie information p tags and the poster in a img tag.
-The img style is also changed so the poster gets a shadow.
+Finally it displays the movie information p tags and the poster in a img tag.
 Inside the catch block it'll display a message that it couldn't find the movie in the p tags.
-The img shadow style is also set to null since a transparent png file of gears is displayed in the img tag.
 The error message is displayed in the p rating tag since that tag is below the search bar.

 At the end of the script file there's code that lets the user press enter to activate the apiCall function (search)

 CSS: